-in the context of mine action, the term refers to ..... any building, structure or container approved for the storage of explosive materials.
+In the context of mine action, the term "magazine" refers to any building, structure, or container approved for the storage of explosive materials c.f. explosive storehouse.

 maintainability

 the ability of an equipment, component or sub-component under stated conditions of use, to be retained or restored to a specific condition, when maintenance is performed by personnel having specific skill levels, under stated conditions and using prescribed procedures and resources.